BPJandree/AutoGLM/README.md

 # AutoGLM
 This is an R package for automated GLM modelling suitable for large datasets.
+Updated version is on it's way.

-# Known bugs
+# Known bugs (Will be fixed with next update!)
 This package is still in alpha, you can contact me if you encounter problems.
 Some bugs are already known.

 - Using option "opt.t" in autoGLM() does currently not work. opt.t() command itself is functional.
 You can also use the opt.t routine in generalizeToSpecific().